riotkit-org/s3-powerful-backup/README.md

 S3-PowerfulBackup
 =================

+WARNING: THIS IS A UNRELEASED DEVELOPMENT VERSION, PLEASE OBSERVE RELEASES PAGE FOR A RELEASE-CANDIDATE AND STABLE RELEASES

 Turns your S3 storage into a professional backup server with access control, read-write policies and files rotation.

 **Features:**